 Dull gardens can be given an instant pick-me-up by filling containers with seasonal bedding plants bought from the garden centre or nursery.
 Placed near the door, on windowsills or in a spot on the patio where they can be seen easily from the house, colourful containers will add a homely touch and a bit of cheer - essential if you are trying to sell in the middle of winter.
 You could also consider hanging baskets, which will help to break up the monotony of walls or draw attention away ugly finishes, such as pebble dashing.

-Related: using colour in your garden.
+Find out about using colour in your garden

 While estate agents will do their best to sell your home by promoting it on their website or sending out detailed listings to prospective buyers, some of pictures they use do not do a garden justice.
 Taken at a time of year when the garden is not looking its best, the shots will fail to help with any marketing.
 Ideally plan your sale well in advance and ask your estate agent to take pictures of the garden when it's at its peak (usually in mid-summer).
 These pictures can be put on the listings whenever you sell.